 A range of children's activities are always available in the centre, and we also offer educational/group visits.
-You can find out more about the visitor centre by visiting our website here.
+You can find out more by visiting our website here.

 If you are interested in organising an educational/group visit to Montrose Basin, please contact the visitor centre on 01674 676 336 or montrosebasin@scottishwildlifetrust.org.uk for more information.